Discussion Questions

 Discussion Question 2

-Directions: After reading the lecture, answer the question below.
+Directions: After reading the lecture, answer ONLY ONE of the questions below.
 Your answer is due no later than Thursday, Feb.
 23.

-Your responses to other students' answers are due by midnight on Saturday, Feb.
-25. In order to get the full 20 points, you MUST respond thoughtfully to at least 3 or 4 other people's postings.
+Your responses to other students' answers are due by midnight on Sunday, Feb.
+26. in order to get the full 20 points, you MUST respond thoughtfully to at least 2 other people's postings.

 Please answer the question as thoughtfully as possible, after reading the lecture.
 Then post your answer to the English 207 Message Board by the deadline.